eosrio/rs-abieos/README.md

 This wrapper is currently based on the vanilla version of the [AntelopeIO/abieos](https://github.com/AntelopeIO/abieos)

 Test cases are being completely rewritten in Rust.
+They can be found in the `tests` directory.

+`bin-src/main.rs` is a simple executable example that demonstrates how to use the library.

 ## Setup Instructions